cheehieu/afternoon-cape/index.md

 <img src="http://niftyhedgehog.com/afternoon-cape/images/pmcape_lcd.jpg">

 ## Overview
 The AfternoonCape is a low-cost power monitoring (PM aka "afternoon") cape for the BeagleBone Black.
 It utilizes the INA226 instrumentation amplifier to accurately sample and monitor voltage, current, and power consumption of a given supply.
 This cape was created because of a need to quickly measure the active/leakage power of TI Sitara processors, without the use of hefty digital multimeter lab equipment.
-The AfternoonCape is a portable, relatively low-cost (~$20) solution and meets the accuracy and sampling rate requirements for my power characterization purposes.
+The AfternoonCape is a portable, relatively low-cost (~$20) solution and met the accuracy and sampling rate requirements of my team's power characterization and development tasks.

-This repository contains:
+This project repository contains:

 * Altium libraries, schematics, and board files
 * PCB gerbers and drill files